Drone Laws in Colorado

 City of Boulder | Open Space and Mountain Parks (OSMP)

 The City of Boulder prohibits recreational drone operations in its Open Space and Mountain Parks (OSMP) or city-managed property outside of designated areas.
 Exceptions are special permit holders who fly drones for research or other authorized purposes.
-Some of those may include search and rescue, wildlife management, and the management of public land.
+Some of those may include search and rescue, wildlife management, and public land management.

 Village of Cherry Hills | Ordinance No. 13